City Museum in the Cultural Center House "Catoir"

 • An outgoing emergency call in the elevator is confirmed audibly.

 • The information is mainly conveyed in written and photorealistic form.
-There are several film stations as well as a multimedia station.

 Evaluation report: Download as PDF